MIXING & EFFECTS

 save MIDI controller assignments (see the Omni and VSTi/DXi Control section for more details).

 - Allow threaded processing - Improves multithreading and multi-core CPU performance.
-NOTE: Some 3rd party plugins may perform worse with multithreading on.
+NOTE: Some VST plugins may perform worse with multithreading on.
 If you are experiencing

 choppy or broken sound, try turning this off.